Skip to content

 • If the cutoff is 2.55%, your bid at 2.50% is accepted, and you still get 2.55% (the cutoff, not your bid).

-For most retail investors, non-competitive is the right choice.
-You get the market-clearing yield without any risk of being shut out — subject to the 40% pro-rata rule if that auction is heavily oversubscribed by non-competitive bidders.
+Retail investors typically use non-competitive bidding.
+A non-competitive bid receives the market-clearing yield without any auction-pricing risk (no chance of being shut out), subject to the 40% pro-rata rule if that auction is heavily oversubscribed by non-competitive bidders.

 Source: MAS — How SGS Auctions Are Conducted · MAS T-bill FAQ